oracle-livelabs/security/oci-network-firewall/network-firewall/config-network-firewall.md

       |---------------------------------------|
       | Client-SSL-Traffic-Decryption-Rule    |

-3. You will create Decpytion Rule by clicking on **Add Decrpytion Rule** and Fill out the dialog box:
+3. You will create Decryption Rule by clicking on **Add Decryption Rule** and Filling out the dialog box:

-      - **Decrpytion Rule NAME**: Provide a name
+      - **Decryption Rule NAME**: Provide a name
       - **Match Condition**:
          - **Source IP address**: Select **Client-Subnet-CIDR**
          - **Destination IP address**: Enter **Any IP Address**